-- It is important that persons who learn of a potential crisis communicate with those campus employees who are responsible for the particular type of problem.
-It is everyone's responsibility to know who to call. - In addition, campus officials must communicate with appropriate contacts at Minnesota State such as the General Counsel's Office and Marketing and Communications. - No jokes on email or text.
-Watch your language.
+- It is important that persons, who learn of a potential crisis, communicate with those campus employees who are responsible for the particular type of problem.
+It is everyone's responsibility to know who to call. - In addition, campus officials should alert appropriate contacts at Minnesota State such as the General Counsel's Office and Marketing and Communications.